mozi-h/Better-Doors/betterdoors_mapdata/README.md

 # Using these
-Move these files to `.../garrysmod/data/betterdoors/` for them to work, then start (or restart) your server.
+Move these files to `.../garrysmod/data/betterdoors/` for them to work, then either execute `bd_reloadconfig` in the server console or restart it.